FabriBertani/Plugin.Maui.AppRating/README.md

 ### New Features
 - Added .Net8 support to all platforms.
 - Updated libraries.
-- Added `FakeReviewManager` to allow Android.
+- Added `FakeReviewManager` to Android.
 - Fixed Windows implementation.

 ## :warning: Considerations regarding new platform policies :warning: